Motty-dev/MottyZeltzer_BookStoreAPI/README.md

    - A user can signup by _Email_ and _Password_
    - In the request we can specify the role under role property
    - For login, _Email_ and _Password_ is required
-   - Authentication is done by JWT tokens
+   - Authentication is done by JWT tokens.
-   -Endpoints:
+   - Endpoints:
       - api/users     get
       - api/users/:id       get
       - api/users/:id       patch